mongodb/specifications/source/server_write_commands.rst

 Can a driver still use the ``OP_INSERT``, ``OP_DELETE``, ``OP_UPDATE``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The `legacy opcodes were removed in MongoDB 6.0 <https://www.mongodb.com/docs/manual/release-notes/6.0-compatibility/#legacy-opcodes-removed>`_.

-Yes, a 2.6 server will still support those.
-But it is unlikely that a 2.8 server would.
+For historical context, a 2.6 server would still support those, however it is unlikely that a 2.8 server would.
 Of course, when talking to older servers, the usual op codes will continue working the same.
 An older server is one that reports ``hello.maxWireVersion`` to be less than 2 or does not include the field.

 The rationale here is that we may choose to divert all the write traffic to the new
 protocol.
 (This depends on the having the overhead to issue a batch with one item very low.)